-Thailand occupies the western half of the Indochinese peninsula and the northern two-thirds of the Malay Peninsula in Southeast Asia.
+Thailand occupies the western half of the Indochinese peninsula and the northern two-thirds of the Malay Peninsula in Southeast Asia, bordering the Andaman Sea (west) and the Gulf of Thailand (East).
 Roughly the size of France, the country is divided into three regions; the densely populated central plain; the northeastern plateau and the mountainous west.
 Thailand is warm and tropical.
 Its monsoonal climate causes occasional tropical depressions during the rainy season and flash flooding.
-Thailand is a farming-dependent country.
+Thailand is a farming dependent country.
 Despite the high migration rate to urban areas, over 68 percent of the population still lives in rural villages.

 For the past decade, Heifer Thailand has focused on the two poorest regions of Thailand: the North and the Northeast.
 The North is home to most of Thailand’s approximately one million highland ethnic minority populations.
 Among the most pressing issues facing these groups today are sustainable livelihoods, birth registration and citizenship.
 Most residents in the north and northeast are subsistence farmers, but income from agriculture is no longer sufficient because land holdings are too small and yields too low.
 The challenging conditions have led residents and organizations to resort to cash cropping, deforestation and curtailment of rights to forest resources, which come at the expense of environmental preservation.